Learning solutions for sustainability and energy efficiency

 Cooperations with industry to continuously monitor CO2 emissions are also part of Festo Didactic’s sustainability activities.
 Together with CESMII, a U.S. government initiative, the German Industrie 4.0 platform, Microsoft and Festo, Festo Didactic is working on visualizing the latest developments on smart manufacturing and the management shell.
 The demonstration targets an important issue: CO2 efficiency.
 The cloud is relevant because in CO2 balancing, emitters come from different sources, including suppliers and customers.
 The aggregation of data is handled through the cloud.
 In this process, a learning factory from Festo Didactic acts as a demonstrator.
 The learning factory represents the production process with typical industrial technology.
 Festo Didactic is thus driving the topic forward with its international partners.

 Festo Didactic is a leading provider of technical training and further education.
 The product and service portfolio offers customers integrated educational solutions in industrial automation topics.
-The wide range of products and services reaches vocational schools and universities, research centers and industrial customers.
+The wide range of products and services are aimed at vocational schools and universities, research centers and industrial customers.
 Festo Didactic is part of the globally oriented, independent family-owned company Festo with headquarters in Esslingen a.
 N., Germany.
-The 837 employees of Festo Didactic in 61 Festo national companies generated sales of EUR 139 million in 2021.
+The 760 employees of Festo Didactic in 61 Festo national companies generated sales of EUR 140 million in 2022.